metis-data/metis-book/docs/SetupMetis/Deploy Metis observability Agent/Using HELM Chart.md

 Environment parameters:

-- `METIS_API_KEY` - the Metis API key [Create a project & generate API key](../Create%20a%20project%20&%20generate%20API%20key.md)
+- `METIS_API_KEY` - the Metis API key [🥽 Create a project & generate API key](../Create%20a%20project%20&%20generate%20API%20key.md)
-- `DB_CONNECTION_STRINGS` - your database connection details e.g 'postgres://user:password@host:port/database’
+- `DB_CONNECTION_STRINGS` - your database connection details e.g `postgres://user:password@host:port/database`

 **Customize installation**

-(Optional) Customize Metis agent installation by modifying the values in the Helm chart.
-You can modify the values in the Helm chart by creating a YAML file with your custom values and using the --values option.
+Customize Metis agent installation by modifying the values in the Helm chart.
+You can modify the values in the Helm chart by creating a YAML file with your custom values and using the `--values` option.

 For example:

 ```bash
 helm install metis-mmc metis-data/metis-md-collector -f my-values.yml --namespace metis --create-namespace